KafetzisThomas/SafeArchive/README.md

 <br>

-Allows you to backup your essential local files (+cloud support) quickly and schedule past backup deletions to optimize storage space.
+Securely backup and manage your files locally and in the cloud [ Windows, macOS, Linux (desktop, server) ]

 **How to Download:** Click the "[Releases](https://github.com/KafetzisThomas/SafeArchive/releases)" link on the right, then on the latest release, under 'Assets' click to download the zip file.
 (You might have to click "Assets" to view the files for the release)